matplotlib/matplotlib/doc/faq/usage_faq.rst

 .. note::
    Interactive mode works with suitable backends in ipython and in the ordinary python shell, but it does *not* work in the IDLE IDE.
+   If the default backend does not support interactivity, an interactive backend can be explicitly activated using any of the methods discussed in `What is a backend?`_.

 Interactive example